neeraj-somani/sep20cloudguruchallenge/README.md

 1. Job Scheduling : Implemented through Event Bridge rules.
 2. Extraction: Implemented using Lambda function (python) to extract data directly from source github repository.
 3. Transformation: Pandas module used to perform data processing tasks.
 Lambda function used to implement this step.
-4. Load: Data has been loaded to DynamoDB as batch output. for daily incremental load, S3 bucket is used to refer previous run file.
+4. Load: Data has been loaded to DynamoDB as batch output.
+For daily incremental load, S3 bucket is used to compare data from previous day run file.
 5. Notification: SNS notification service has been implemented to notify the user after completion of the ETL job.

 ![Backend-DataPipeline - Cloudformation stack design](images/Backend-Stack-Design.png?raw=true "ETL")